 385

-Figure 3 compares multiple UVAI products in detecting the fresh dust plume on 27 May 2018, including the Mie-based UVAI (named as “UVAerosolIndex”) from OMPS, TROPOMI, and EPIC, all developed by NASA, and the TROPOMI LER- based UVAI developed by ESA.
+Figure 3 compares multiple UVAI products in detecting the fresh dust plume on 27 May 2018, including the Mie-based UVAI from OMPS, TROPOMI, and EPIC, all developed by NASA, and the TROPOMI LER- based UVAI developed by ESA.
 The sensor scan times over Aralkum (45°N, 60°E), as shown in each panel, are less than 20 minutes apart.
 The UVAI products display similar spatial patterns, but with significant differences in the dynamic range and statistical distribution.
-Among the three NASA products (Fig. 3(b–d)), OMPS yields markedly lower UVAI (e.g., mean=0.5, maximum=3.2) compared to EPIC (1.1 and 11.4) and TROPOMI (0.6 and 5.2), likely due to its coarser spatial resolution and susceptibility to cloud contamination.
+Among the three NASA products (Fig. 3(b–d)), OMPS yields markedly lower UVAI (mean 0.5, maximum 3.2) compared to EPIC (1.1 and 11.4) and TROPOMI (0.6 and 5.2), likely due to its coarser spatial resolution.
 EPIC exhibits significantly higher values over dusty scenes, partly because the 340/388 nm pair is more sensitive to absorbing aerosols.
 Nonetheless, the cloudy scenes in EPIC appear more noisy, most likely due to EPIC L1 calibration issues (personal communications with Karin Blank).
-Statistically, both OMPS and TROPOMI (NASA) reveal a bimodal distribution with a prominent peak near zero and a secondary peak near one.
-Whereas, EPIC displays a unimodal distribution with a larger spread, as indicated by the standard deviation and interquartile range.
+Statistically, both OMPS and TROPOMI (NASA) reveal a bimodal distribution with a prominent peak near zero and a secondary peak near 1; EPIC displays a unimodal distribution with a larger spread, as indicated by the standard deviation and interquartile range.

 Comparing the TROPOMI 354/388 nm UVAI from NASA and ESA (Fig. 3(d, f)) reveals that the ESA LER-based method produces more negative values over cloudy, dust-free scenes (e.g., Caspian Sea) than the NASA Mie-based method.
 Con- sequently, the ESA product exhibits greater dispersion—indicated by a trimodal distribution—although their regional mean and median differ by less than 0.05.
 The choice of 354/388 nm versus 340/380 nm wavelength pair in the ESA TROPOMI product has a minor effect on the UVAI statistics, with small differences in the regional averages, extremes, and dispersion.
 However, the 335/367 nm pair produces significantly lower UVAI and less dispersion, indicating reduced sensitivity to aerosol absorption.

 Dust detection using UVAI products often used fixed thresholds to isolate the dust signal.
-For example, Prospero et al. (2002) used a UVAI threshold of 1 for North Africa and 0.7 elsewhere.
-Schepanski et al. (2012) used a threshold of 2 to detect major dust plumes over the Sahara.
+For example, Prospero et al. (2002) used a UVAI threshold of 1 for North Africa and 0.7 elsewhere; Schepanski et al. (2012) used a threshold of 2 to detect major dust plumes over the Sahara.
 As shown in Fig. 3(g), EPIC yields more than 18% pixels exceeding a threshold of 2—over three times the proportions observed in OMPS and TROPOMI.
 This disparity suggests that using a fixed UVAI threshold may lead to significant inconsistencies in dust detection.
 In contrast, adopting a percentile-based threshold can more effectively capture the dynamic range of each product, resulting in more coherent dust plume detection.
 As demonstrated in Fig. 3, using the 95th percentile produces a consistent delineation of the dust plume, and captured three clusters of elevated UVAI values separated by clouds (see Fig. 3(a)).